crowforkotlin/wasm-kotlin-exploration/README.md

 # wasm-micro-runtime
 > The description claims multi-platform support, but there is no Java sample.
 Might it require kn?
+> Kotlin Wasm adopts new official WebAssembly proposals, such as WasmGC.
+Since most mainstream libraries do not support these yet, errors like 'invalid section id' or 'invalid byte: 0x5e != 0x60' are thrown when loading the Wasm file.
 - [wasm-micro-runtime](https://github.com/bytecodealliance/wasm-micro-runtime)

 # wasm3